vitalab/vitalab.github.io/deep-learning/_posts/2017-08-22-pixelwise.md

 In this paper, the authors use localization and semantic segmentation to perform instance segmentation.

 Their end-to-end network, which outputs a variable number of instances per input image, begins with an initial semantic segmentation module.
-The following, dynamic part of the network, then uses information from an object detector and a Conditional Random Field (CRF) model to distinguish different instances.
+The following dynamic part of the network uses information from an object detector and a Conditional Random Field (CRF) model to distinguish different instances.

 <div align="middle">
   <img src="/deep-learning/images/dynamic_crf/model.png" width="600">